+'''

-(parameterize ((parameter-expr value-expr) \cdots) body-expr \cdots 1)
+(parameterize ((parameter-expr\ value-expr) \cdots) body-expr\ \cdots)

+'''

 The result of a parameterize expression is the result of the last body-expr.
-The parameter-exprs determine the parameters to set, and the value-exprs determine the corresponding values to install before evalutaing the body-exprs.
-All of the parameter-exprs are evaluated first, then the value-exprs, and then the parameters are set.
+The parameter-exprs determine the parameters to set, and the value-exprs determine the corresponding values to install before evaluating the body-exprs.
+All of the parameter-exprs are evaluated first (checked with check-parameter-procedure), then all value-exprs are evaluated, and then the parameters are set.